Family Reading

 Why do some children need to be fostered?

-There are many reasons why a child might need to be fostered.
+There are many reasons why a child or young person might need to be fostered.
 The local authority may decide with the parent(s), the agreement of the court, or because of a police action, that a child or young person needs to be cared for safely somewhere other than their family home.

 In some cases, this may be because a child or young person has suffered significant harm or is at risk of significant harm.
 In these situations, the local authority has a duty to investigate.
-If the investigation concludes that a child is at risk of, or has suffered, significant harm, they may work with other agencies, the child, and the family to put a Child Protection Plan in place to reduce risks for the child and monitor their safety at home.
+If the investigation concludes that a child is at risk of, or has suffered, significant harm, they may work with other agencies, the child, and the family, to put a Child Protection Plan in place to reduce risks for the child and monitor their safety at home.
 If this is not possible, the child may come into the care of the local authority.

-A foster family can give children and young people the opportunity to experience a positive family life, often during a period of uncertainty.
+A foster family/kinship/connected person foster carer can give children and young people the opportunity to experience a positive family life, often during a period of uncertainty.
 This can help rebuild their trust in adults.
-Many children return home safely once the issues have been addressed, or onto other permanent options depending on their needs, including adoption, special guardianship, or long-term foster care

 How many children are in foster care?

-In 2023, there were 83,840 'looked after children' in England, with 68% of these children and young people living with foster families (Ofsted, 2023).
 31% of children living with foster carers experienced the disruption of moving to live with more than one foster family (sometimes referred to as 'placement moves').
 Matching the needs of children to foster carers with the right skills and experience is vital to help reduce unnecessary moves for the child.
 This is why we need more foster carers to provide children with a safe and loving home.

 Pexels Photo 4867373